kbedros9090/ShaftDynamicsSimulatorProject/README.md

 - Interactive GUI to adjust shaft properties, applied torques, and simulation settings
 - Real-time visualization of torque, angular displacement, and friction effects
 - Angular position (θ) graphs showing shaft rotation over time
-- Synchronized graphs and animations of the shaft face, showing full rotations and peak responses
+- Synchronized graphs and animations of the shaft face
+- Full rotation counter to track the number of complete shaft rotations
 - Simulation control panel to run, clear, and replay results
 - Data outputs suitable for validation against theoretical predictions